How to Obtain a Burning Permit

 - By email: firstname.lastname@example.org

-- By mail: Development Services Department, 7030 Trans Canada Highway, Duncan, BC, V9L 6A1
+- By mail: Financial and Protective Services Department, 7030 Trans Canada Highway, Duncan, BC, V9L 6A1

-- In person: Development Services Department, 7030 Trans Canada Highway
+- In person: Financial and Protective Services Department, 7030 Trans Canada Highway

 Do I need a new permit each time I burn?